 Taxonomic Level

 Figure 1.
-Cumulative taxonomic match results for genomic purity assements of simulated sequence data from single genomes.
+Cumulative taxonomic match results for genomic purity assessments of simulated sequence data from single genomes.
 Each line represents the cumulative proportion of simulated reads with taxonomic assignments matching at or above the specified taxonomic level.
 Genomes are grouped by genus.

 1.00